Diracone/SPY-ML-Leverage/README.md

-# ML-Based Equity Strategy with Regime-Aware Leverage
+# Trading SPY Using Machine Learning and Leverage

 This repo contains a small research project where I test a machine-learning–based trading strategy on SPY.
 The idea is to use a simple classifier to adjust market exposure, rather than trying to predict prices directly.